Ernyoke/certified-aws-devops-professional/04-monitoring-and-logging/cloudwatch.md

     - Free Memory
     - Swap Usage

-## CloudWatch Custom Metrics
+### CloudWatch Custom Metrics

 - Possibility to define and send our own custom metrics to CloudWatch
 - Ability to use dimensions (attributes) to segment metrics
-- Metric resolution:
+- Metric resolution (`StorageResolution` API parameter):
     - Standard: 1 minute
-    - High resolution: up to 1 second (StorageResolution API parameter)
+    - High resolution: 1/5/10/30 seconds
 - To send a metric to CloudWatch, we can use the `PutMetricData` API

     ```
     aws cloudwatch put-metric-data --metric-name <metric-name> --namespace <namespace> --value <value> --dimensions InstanceId=1-23456789,Instance-Type=m1.small --profile <profile> --region <region>
     ```

+- CloudWatch accepts metric data points up to two weeks in the past and two hours in the future
 - We should use exponential back-off in case of throttle errors

-## Export CloudWatch Metrics
+### Export CloudWatch Metrics

 - `GetMetricStatistics` API:

     ```
     aws cloudwatch get-metric-statistics --namespace <namespace>  --metric-name <metric name> --dimensions=<dimensions> --statistics Maximum --start-time 2019-08-10T00:00:00 --end-time <end-time> --period <period> --profile <profile> --region <region>
     ```

+### CloudWatch Anomaly Detection

+- Used to continuously analyze metrics to determine normal baselines and surface anomalies using machine learning algorithms
+- It creates a model based on the metric's past data
+- Shows us which values in the graph are out of the normal range
+- Allows us to create alarms based on expect values (instead of using a static threshold)
+- Provides the ability to exclude time periods or events from being trained

 ## CloudWatch Alarms